 Parking is available directly above Durdle Door, and is accessed via Durdle Door Holiday Park.
 For the latest parking information and costs, visit Lulworth Estate’s website.

-It is a 15 minute walk down a steep path then steps from the car park to the beach.
-Good footwear (not flip flops) is essential.
+It is a 15 minute walk down a steep path then steps from the car park to the beach, so good footwear (not flip flops) is essential.

-Please be aware that there a no toilets on or adjacent to the beach at Durdle Door.
+Please be aware that there are no toilets on or adjacent to the beach at Durdle Door.
 The nearest available toilets are in the holiday park.

 Beach Information and Dogs